yantonov/mercurial-tools/README.md

 2. hg-remove-trash.sh - remove orig, rej files from hg
 3. hg-pull-branch-by-branch.sh - pull every local branch from remove (one by one)
 (there was a situation when hg pull failed but hg pull -b branchName works)

+### docs
+docs/tortoisemerge-for-tortoisehg.md  - instructions to install tortoisemerge for torgoisehg